Damian-Emmanuel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scrpt that removes all letters c and C from input
+Script that reverse its input